SamSwinson/Cisco-automatic-renew-licensing-auth/README.md

-# Cisco-automatic-renew-licensing-auth
+# Cisco Automatic Renew Licensing Auth

-A simple Cisco  EEM script to take care of re-authenticating licenses when CSLU on SSMdoesn't work
+A simple Cisco  EEM script to take care of re-authenticating licenses when CSLU on SSM doesn't work